vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 ## Building an application for your own use case

-If you want to use the project generated based on the archetype as a base for your use case, then
+If you want to use the project generated based on this archetype as a base for your use case, then

 1. choose a proper identifier for your business use case.